Diseases caused by bacteria

 Uterine ProlapseConsists of the partial or complete eversion of one or both uterine horns.

-ViceVices in weaned pigs and in growing pigs can be present in several animal production farmsherds, causing economic losses and increasing concern for animal welfare.
+VicesVices in weaned and growing pigs can be significant on some farms, causing economic losses and increasing animal welfare concerns.